-Extension and cooperatives hold 43rd annual Forestry and Wildlife Field Tours
+Fall Forestry and Wildlife Field Tours celebrate 40th anniversary

-Virginia Cooperative Extension and the Virginia Forest Landowner Education Program in Virginia Tech’s College of Natural Resources and Environment, in collaboration with Virginia’s natural resource agencies, companies, and associations, will hold their 43rd Annual Fall Forestry and Wildlife Field Tours starting Oct.
-11.
+Combining education, networking, sightseeing, and good food, the Fall Forestry and Wildlife Field Tours have provided the opportunity to learn about sustainable forestry management for 40 years and counting.
+This year’s tours, offered by Virginia Cooperative Extension and the Virginia Forest Landowner Education Program in Virginia Tech’s College of Natural Resources and Environment in collaboration with Virginia’s natural resource agencies, companies, and associations, will start on Oct.
+7.

-The tours offer landowners, natural resource professionals, and other interested Virginians the opportunity to spend a day in the field visiting a variety of properties that are actively managed for timber and wildlife.
+The tours offer landowners, natural resource professionals, and other interested individuals the opportunity to spend a day in the field visiting a variety of properties that are actively managed.
 Participants will visit private, industry, and public lands that center on multiple-use management opportunities and practices.
+At each tour stop, participants meet with landowners to hear their stories, learn from their experiences, and even share a meal.